mewil/the-atypical-intelligence/README.md

 # the-atypical-intelligence
+A work in progress
-A half C++ Data Structure, half essay, that explores topics in artifical intelligence and a wide range of other topics
+A half C++ Data Structure, half essay, that explores areas of artifical intelligence, philosophy, and a wide range of other topics